Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon

 To understand how the electron spin state populations change under the Maxwell's demon observation, we adopt a Bayesian update framework, where the knowledge of the state populations is updated with each measurement sample.
 This framework naturally describes a digital, discrete-time measurement.
 In Appendix~\ref{app:weak_measurement} we describe the equivalent continuous-time process.

-In a setup as described above, the current through the \gls*{set} charge sensor is used to determine whether an electron has tunnelled to a reservoir.
-The current is then converted to a voltage through a transimpedance amplifier, integrated over a short duration $\tsample \approx \SI{10}{\micro\second}$, and digitized to yield a digital sample $D_n$.
+In a setup as described above, the current through the \gls*{set} charge sensor is used to determine whether an electron has tunneled to a reservoir.
+The current is then converted to a voltage through a transimpedance amplifier at room temperature, integrated over a short duration $\tsample \approx \SI{10}{\micro\second}$, and digitized to yield a digital sample $D_n$.
 Each sample yields information on whether the electron has tunneled or not, which correlates to the electron spin state.
-This information is processed by a \gls*{fpga}, which enables real-time decision making based on the information extracted from the sensor.
+This information is processed by a \gls*{fpga}, which enables real time decision making based on the information extracted from the sensor.

 We define a Boolean parameter $B$, to represent the sensor signal exceeding a threshold $S_{\rm th}$ above which a tunneling event is recognized, i.e. $B = (D > S_{\rm th})$.
 The logical complement to $B$ is denoted $\neg B$ and is recorded when $D \leq S_{\rm th}$.